 When comparing Corona SDK vs Panda3D, the Slant community recommends Corona SDK for most people.
 In the question“What are the best 100% free and easy game engines for beginners?”
-Corona SDK is ranked 5th while Panda3D is ranked 15th.
+Corona SDK is ranked 7th while Panda3D is ranked 10th.
+The most important reason people chose Corona SDK is:

 Ranked in these QuestionsQuestion Ranking